 Recovery from Injury or Surgery

-After an injury like a broken arm or surgery such as a hip replacement, people often have trouble performing everyday tasks — buttoning a shirt, bathing, or making meals.
+After an injury, such as a broken arm or surgery like a hip replacement, people often struggle to perform everyday tasks, like buttoning a shirt, bathing, or preparing meals.
 OT helps them recover strength, rebuild movement patterns, and relearn those daily skills.

 Stroke and Other Neurological Conditions

 Stroke survivors often lose partial control of one side of their body or experience memory and attention problems.
-Occupational therapists help retrain the brain and body to adapt, guiding clients in exercises, using assistive tools, or developing new routines.
+Occupational therapists help clients retrain their brains and bodies to adapt, guiding them in exercises, using assistive tools, or developing new routines.

 Other conditions like Parkinson’s disease, multiple sclerosis, or ALS can also impact how someone lives day to day.
 OT can help them stay independent for as long as possible.